BrunoSantos14/coordenadas/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/2179/2179254.png" alt="drawing" width="400"/>

 # About
 This code read a CVS file and return another one adding columns with geographic coordinates (Latitude and Longitude).
-Also there's a dinamic map plot by plotly.
+Also there's a dinamic map ploted by plotly.
 Obs.: The dataset was obtainded by a fake data generator website.

 Project status: :heavy_check_mark: Concluded